nuages-io/nuages-localization/README.md

 You need to put the values in a hierarchy that has the same root as **NuagesLocalizationOptions.NuagesLocalizationValues**

-- See appsettings.json file sample at the top of this page.
+- See appsettings.json file sample above.
 - See [HttpConfigurationProvider.cs](https://github.com/nuages-io/nuages-localization/blob/main/Nuages.Localization/Storage/Config/Sources/HttpConfigurationProvider.cs)
   and [HttpConfigurationSource.cs](https://github.com/nuages-io/nuages-localization/blob/main/Nuages.Localization/Storage/Config/Sources/HttpConfigurationSource.cs) for a sample.